 I like spending a ton of money on food.

-I write that somewhat in jest because I can’t think of a single meal I’ve ever made that was just beans and rice.
-But it is the most common retort of a vegan or vegetarian person when people say that being vegan is too expensive (or ask where they get their protein).
+I write that somewhat in jest because I don’t generally make a habit of eating just beans and rice.
+But it is a common retort of a vegan or vegetarian person when people say that being vegan is too expensive (or ask where they get their protein).

 True, it does sometimes feel like there’s a “vegan tax” when dining out.
 Say you order a salad and have to remove the meat and cheese and egg – no one is going to give you a 50% discount on your lettuce pile.
-(But they may give you avocado in exchange.
-Hopefully without charging you $3.)
+(They may give you avocado in exchange, hopefully without charging you $3.)
 And vegetarian and vegan restaurants are sometimes a bit more costly, although it seems about on par with what we used to spend for a nice, non-veg meal out.

-Also true, vegan faux-meats and faux-cheeses can be more pricey than their animal-derived counterparts.
-Of course this varies wildly depending on brand or store (our local Safeway is anywhere from $1-3 more per “vegan item” than Whole Foods!)
+Also true, vegan faux-meats and faux-cheeses can be more pricey than their (government subsidized) animal-derived counterparts.
+Of course this varies wildly depending on brand or store.
 But if you use these in moderation, it seems unlikely you’d notice that much of an increase in your bill.
 Enjoy some faux-meat with your beans and rice.
 Yum.
 Plus, tofu, tempeh, plant milks, etc., are generally very reasonably priced.
 And there are a surprising number of “regular” foods that qualify as vegan.
 Think: tortillas, hummus, a lot of breads, some cookies, many chips, any bean or legume, grains, virtually any spice, all of the produce aisle…

 I like to lecture people and want to ruin their fun.

 As if lecturing anyone about their personal choices ever worked.
 It definitely wouldn’t have worked for me.
-I had to come to it naturally, of my own accord.
+I had to come to it on my own.
 Had someone come to me and told me I HAD to go vegan, I would have rebelled and had another bacon cheeseburger.
 (For real.)

-I suppose the more time you’re with me and have to interact with me, the more I’m going to want to sneak in (OK, not always subtly) facts about where our food comes from (because how is this not common knowledge?!).
+I suppose the more time you’re with me and have to interact with me, the more I’m going to want to sneak in facts about where our food comes from (because how is this not common knowledge?!).
 But in general, I’m not going to mention factory-farming or the evils of the dairy industry unless directly asked.

 I think I’m healthier than everyone else.